sloth-ci/sloth-ci/docs/extensions.rst

 Server extensions are declared in the ``extensions`` section of an :doc:`server config <configs/server>`.

 Server extensions override the class :class:`sloth_ci.bed.Bed` one after another, so that the resulting class has all the features from all enabled extensions.
-Refer to the :ref:`dummy server extension <dummy-app-ext>` when developing your own app extensions.
+Refer to the :ref:`dummy server extension <dummy-server-ext>` when developing your own app extensions.

 .. _dummy-server-ext: